 1. Create A Separate Working Space with a Lockable Door

-Ideally, you should have a part of the house that is separated with a door, and the door is lockable.
+Ideally, you should have a part of the house that is separated by a door, and the door is lockable.
 In “Big Corp” and working across organizations and functions, 99% of people do not know you work from home.
 The fact is home workers are considered less serious than those who drive into an office.
 So, there is no reason to broadcast the fact that you work from home.
 In fact, don’t talk about it; just get the job done.
 A dog barking or your child screaming gives the game away, and you will not be taken seriously after that.

 2. Make Your Office Nice